2. Gameplay¶

 —Origin: Section 2.3

-Red Blocker 1 blocks White Blocker 1 out of bounds.
+Red Blocker 1 blocks White Blocker 1 Out of Bounds.

 Outcome: No Pack.
 No penalty.
 White Blocker 1 must return in bounds to reform the Pack as soon as they legally can do so, and Red Blocker 1 must skate counterclockwise to allow White Blocker 1 to do so.